 To book vacation time, click on the Create New Task icon beside the resource name.

 A 'Create New Task' window will open.
 You have the option of linking the new task to an existing Project by selecting a project from the project dropdown menu.
-However, it is not necessary to link the new task to a project.
-If you are simply looking to book vacation time, you can choose to leave the Project field blank.

 Enter a task name and in the Schedule As dropdown, select 'Vacation'.
 Then specify the inclusive dates.
 Click on Create when finished.

+The resource allocation page will auto-refresh and display the vacation time.
 Expand the resource on the left and you will see the vacation time you've booked.

 To delete it, click on the delete icon beside it.

+Perhaps you would like to reserve a resource's time for a future Project so that other project managers know that the resource will be occupied at that time.
 To block time for a future project, click on the Create New Task icon beside the resource name.

+The resource allocation page will auto-refresh and display the reserved block of time.
 Expand the resource on the left and you will see the time you've reserved.

 For information on how to create attributes and assign them to resources, see Managing Resources with Resource Attributes.